This is the best homemade ranch dressing recipe on the Internet. It’s buttermilk based and utilizes an amazing combination of zesty herbs.

 Yes… you can substitute plain Greek Yogurt on a 1:1 basis for buttermilk.
 It doesn’t taste the same.
 It has a completely different flavor and texture… and… it tastes good, generally if you like Greek Yogurt.

-When substituting Greek Yogurt, I add ½ cup first… then add the last ¼ cup slowly to taste.
+When substituting Greek Yogurt to make ranch sauce, I add ½ cup first… then add the last ¼ cup slowly to taste.

 If you find you don’t like the thinner consistency of this restaurant style ranch, you can make it thicker by adding sour cream or yogurt.